We’re yet to realise the extent of abuses that governments cover-up. One organisation is measuring the architecture of these otherwise quiet abuses.

-The paper wrote that since January it had been working to reconstruct what had happened during the hours between the start and the end of the operation.
-One of the groups that had been vital in their investigation was Forensic Architecture, one of the most fascinating groups that supports victims of worldwide human rights abuses.
+The publication wrote it had been working to reconstruct what had happened during the hours between the start and the end of the operation.
+One of the groups that had been vital in their investigation was Forensic Architecture (FA), one of the most fascinating groups that supports victims of worldwide human rights abuses.
 In this case, FA collected all the available social media information, leaked police communications, bystander information and the rubble from the building, to prove that the men were not killed in a gun battle, as the authorities say, but shot at close range, probably with their arms in the air.

 Forensic Architecture was nominated for the Turner Prize, Britain’s biggest art award.
 That sounds a bit strange for an organisation that calls itself an “architectural detective agency”.
 But it is completely understandable, because FA has made itself a large group of influential enemies.
 And often the only place where it can show the public, us, what it is doing, is at an art exhibition.
 The one you can visit if you are in London’s Tate Gallery is called “Counter Investigations: Forensic Architecture, Investigative Aesthetics”.
 What you will see are 3D reconstructions of a number of human rights abuse cases, painstakingly put together by the architects, researchers, artists, software designers, data analysts, filmmakers, designers and virtual reality experts that FA employs.